JuliaDataScience/JuliaDataScience/contents/stats.md

 Additionally, the mean is also known as the **expectation** which is represented by the operator $\operatorname{E}$, thus the mean of a variable $x$ becomes $\operatorname{E}(x)$[^expectation].
 So, bear in mind that you might find different notations for the mean.

 [^expectation]: technically speaking, the expectation is defined as either a sum for discrete variables or an integral for continuous variables weighted by a probability distribution.
-In contrast with the mean which is simply the arithmetic sum of the variables' values divided by number of values.
+In contrast, the mean is simply the arithmetic sum of the variables' values divided by the number of values.

-The mean can be used from the `mean` function from Julia's standard library `Statistics` module:
+The mean can be found using the `mean` function from the `Statistics` module, part of Julia's standard library:

 ```julia
 using Statistics: mean